 Research

-In Educational Data Science, this is done by:
+In Educational Data Science, these are handled, respectively, by:

-1. Domain Model: these components define the set of "constructs" - also known as "skills" - to be learned, for each language.
-There are many hundreds of skills the learner needs to master to reach advanced proficiency.
+1. the Domain Model: this component defines the set of "language constructs" — also known as "skills" — to be learned, for each language.
+There are hundreds of skills the learner needs to master to reach advanced proficiency.

-2. the Student Model: these components performs continual assessment of the learner's skills.
+2. the Student Model: this component performs continual assessment of the learner's skills.
 We need to assess learner skills quickly and accurately.

-3. The Instruction Model: these components are responsible for the personalization: based on what we know about the learner, and about the common learning paths — what is the next exercise most optimally suited to the learner's skills and needs.
-The tutor guides the learner toward the correct answer by providing personalized feedback in case of incorrect answers, to help the learner arrive at the correct answer, rather than simply giving away the answer.
+3. the Instruction Model: this component is responsible for the personalization: based on what we know about the learner, and about the common learning paths — what are the next exercises, optimally suited to the learner's skills and needs.
+The tutor guides the learner toward the correct answer by providing personalized feedback in case of incorrect answers, to help the learner arrive at the correct answer on her own (rather than simply giving away the correct answer).

 We aim to address both written and oral skills.
-For oral skills, the research lab is developing new components to analyze the students' ability to process spoken language.
-This will allow us to test hypotheses about the mechanisms for processing of audio input by learners, and to create components to train this ability by following a personalized path for each student.
+For oral skills, we develop components to analyze the students' ability to process spoken language.
+This will allow us to test hypotheses about the mechanisms for processing audio input by learners, and to train this ability through a personalized path for each student.

 For additional information, please consult the Project's publications.